22 Successful Newsletters Making Money In 2023

 We currently have over 100,000+ newsletter subscribers and a community of over 1.5 million people across our social media platforms with a run rate of $3m this year.

 13. Failory ($12K/year)

-Rich Clominson (from Autonomous City of Buenos Aires, Argentina) started Failory over 5 years ago.
+Rich Clominson (from Autonomous City of Buenos Aires, Argentina) started Failory almost 6 years ago.

 Until now, we haven’t made any money from Failory.
 But we are looking to do it in a near future.
 Our plans to monetize our project is with sponsorships and affiliate marketing on our email newsletter.
 But before starting doing this, we are trying to increase the community, launch new interviews and get more email subscribers.

 14. Cup of Coffee by Craig Calcaterra ($221K/year)

 Craig Calcaterra (from New Albany, OH) started Cup of Coffee by Craig Calcaterra almost 3 years ago.

 I’m Craig Calcaterra, the founder, writer, and editor of the daily baseball and culture Substack newsletter Cup of Coffee.
 I publish five days a week, with each newsletter going out to subscribers no later than 7 AM Eastern time.

 I have a paid and unpaid tier of subscribers, with one free newsletter published each week.
 There are just under 10,500 total subscribers, over 3,300 of who pay for either monthly ($6) or annual ($65) subscriptions.
 The average monthly revenue is around $18,400 and growing.